krestfield/docs/certdog/create_ejbca_issuer.md

 To configure certdog to be able to request certificates from EJBCA, the following is  required:

-* The Web Service option is enabled
+* The Web Service option is enabled in EJBCA
   * You can check this from Admin Web.
 Choose System Configuration then click the Protocol Configuration tab. the Web Service option should be *Enabled*
 * A User KeyStore
   * This is an end-entity certificate issued from EJBCA's current ManagementCA that is configured to have access to the RA administrative functions